rossclurman/extensions/README.md

 Infocyte welcomes any contributions to this repository.
 The preferred method is to
 [open a pull request](https://help.github.com/en/articles/about-pull-requests) with a description of the incoming extension.
+The extension will undergo a code review before being merged.

 ### Feature Requests
 If there is a feature you would like seen added to the extension system, feel